ongardie/dumpstr/README.rst

 Django
 ------

-You need django to run webmetrics.
+You need django to run dumpstr.
 On Debian, you can install the package python-django.

 Static Files